Thinking your luck couldn’t get any worse? Well, brace yourself for a humorous journey into the world of Greek mythology, where even the mighty...

 British portrait and landscape painter Thomas Gainsborough was born on this day in 1727.
-Happy Birthday, Thomas!
-To celebrate, let’s talk about a topic that was very important to him – his daughters Mary and Margaret.
+Happy Birthday!
+To celebrate, let’s talk about his daughters Mary and Margaret who were very important to him.
+The artist portrayed them in many of his paintings.
+Read their story.

-There are lots of stories in art history about artists training their daughters to be successful painters.
+There are many cases in art history of artists training their daughters to be successful painters.
 In fact, many of the historical female artists we talk about here and on the DailyArt app got into the profession through their fathers.
 Thomas Gainsborough really wanted to be one of those artist fathers.
-He hoped that his daughters would become landscape painters since this was his favorite type of art.
-Sadly, it wasn’t to be.
-Neither of Gainsborough’s daughters was at all interested in pursuing painting.
+He hoped that his daughters would become landscape painters since this was his favorite genre.
+Sadly, it wasn’t meant to be.
+Neither of Gainsborough’s daughters were at all interested in pursuing artistic careers.

-Even though they decided not to become artists themselves, Gainsborough’s daughters still have a place in art history, as their father’s favorite subjects.
-Gainsborough painted Mary and Margaret many times throughout his life.
-This shows how much he cared about them since it’s well known that he much preferred to paint landscapes when he wasn’t working on commission.
+Even though they decided to not become artists themselves, Gainsborough’s daughters still have a place in art history, as their father’s favorite models.
+Gainsborough painted Mary and Margaret many times throughout their life.
+This shows how much he cared about them, since it’s well known that he much preferred to paint landscapes when he wasn’t working on commissions.

 Once you’ve seen Gainsborough’s daughters a few times, they’re easy to recognize.
-If you take a look at Gainsborough’s self-portrait, you’ll see the family resemblance.
+If you take a look at his self-portrait, you’ll see the family resemblance.

 In the painting below, Mary and Margaret sit with sketchbooks in front of a statue.
-It seems that they learned at least a few drawing skills before losing interest.
-Unlike in all the works we’ve seen so far, they are not dressed alike here.
-We might assume that they began to show their individuality more as they got older, or at least that their father gave them more credit for being individuals as they got older.
+It seems that they learned at least a few drawing skills before losing their interest.
+Unlike in all the works we’ve seen so far, they have not dressed alike here.
+We might assume that they began to show their individuality more as they got older, or at least that their father started noticing them more like two separate individuals as they grew up.
 However, they were twinning once again when their father painted their portrait about seven years later.

-In case you’re wondering, the closeness implied by these portraits isn’t just a dad’s wishful thinking (like their potential painting careers were).
+In case you’re wondering, the closeness between the girls implied by these portraits isn’t just a dad’s wishful thinking (like their potential painting careers were).
 Mary and Margaret Gainsborough were genuinely very close throughout their entire lives.
-Except for during Mary’s brief and unhappy marriage, they always lived together.
+Excepting during Mary’s brief and unhappy marriage, they always lived together.
 And their individual portraits are still together at the Tate in London.